Sonesta Announces The Domestic Launch Of Sonesta Franchising

 * High-resolution images are available at www.sonesta.com/media for all Sonesta hotels.

-SOURCE Sonesta
+SOURCE Sonesta International Hotels Corporation

 Share this article